mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-09-dermike-portrait.md

 tags: [portrait, illustration, Paper by 53, Blend]
 ---

 Decided to put some time in with 53's new Pencil stylus and experiment with the [Blend feature]({{ site.url }}/articles/blend-first-look/) some more.
-I may have pushed the blurs too far since I think it killed a lot of the layered watercolor textures I started with...
+I may have pushed the blurs too far since I think it killed a lot of the layered watercolor textures I started with…

 Mental note: a little Blend goes a long way.